fpereiracalvo/fjv-modules/Documentation/DependencyInjection.md

-# Dependency injection
+# Dependency Injection

-Fjv.Modules.DependencyInjection is a library that provide dependency injection to Fjv.Modules.
+Fjv.Modules.DependencyInjection is a library that provides dependency injection support for Fjv.Modules.

-To use the dependency injection extension for Fjv.Modules, we need to install the NuGet package [Fjv.Modules.DependencyInjection](https://www.nuget.org/packages/Fjv.Modules.DependencyInjection).
+To use the dependency injection extension for Fjv.Modules, you need to install the NuGet package [Fjv.Modules.DependencyInjection](https://www.nuget.org/packages/Fjv.Modules.DependencyInjection).

+## Standard Module Factory

-Add service to the dependency injection container using the extension method `AddModuleFactory` from `IServiceCollection`.
+Add services to the dependency injection container using the extension method `AddModuleFactory` from `IServiceCollection`.

-This injection preparation add a scope of `IModuleFactory` to the dependency injection container.
+This injection preparation adds a scoped registration of `IModuleFactory` to the dependency injection container.

 ```csharp
 using Fjv.Modules.DependencyInjection;